Problem of two emperors: Holy Roman–Russian dispute

-The reason for gradual acceptance of the Russian claims was the War of the Austrian Succession, where both sides tred to draw Russia towards them.
+The reason for gradual acceptance of the Russian claims was the War of the Austrian Succession, where both sides attempted to draw Russia towards them.
 In 1742, the Vienna court of Maria Theresa formally recognized the Russian imperial title, though without admitting the Russian ruler's parity.
 Her rival, the Emperor Charles VII, upon his coronation in 1742 initially refused to acknowledge Russian pretensions.
-However, by the end of 1743 the course of the war and the influence of Prussian allies (which had recognized Russian imperial title almost immediately in 1721) convinced him that some form of recognition had to be offered.
+However, by the end of 1743, the course of the war and the influence of Prussian allies (which had recognized Russian imperial title almost immediately in 1721) convinced him that some form of recognition had to be offered.
 This was done in early 1744; however, in this case Charles VII only acted in his capacity as a Bavarian elector and not as a Holy Roman Emperor.
 By the time of his death, the issue still had not been formally settled at the imperial level.
-It was only in 1745 that the imperial electoral college acknowledged Russian claims, which were then confirmed in the document produced by the newly elected emperor Francis I (Maria Theresa's husband) and formally ratified by the Reichstag in 1746.
+It was only in 1745 that the Imperial electoral college acknowledged Russian claims, which were then confirmed in the document produced by the newly-elected emperor Francis I (Maria Theresa's husband) and formally ratified by the Reichstag in 1746.
+France was the last major Western kingdom to recognise the title a year earlier.

-Three times between 1733 and 1762 Russian troops fought alongside Austrians inside the empire.
+Three times between 1733 and 1762, Russian troops fought alongside Austrians within boundaries of the empire.
 The ruler of Russia from 1762 until 1796, Catherine the Great, was a German princess.
-In 1779 she helped broker the Peace of Teschen that ended the War of the Bavarian Succession.
+In 1779, she helped broker the Peace of Teschen that ended the War of the Bavarian Succession.
 Thereafter, Russia claimed to be a guarantor of the imperial constitution as per the Peace of Westphalia (1648) with the same standing as France and Sweden.
-In 1780, Catherine II called for the invasion of the Ottoman Empire and the creation of a new Greek Empire or restored Eastern Roman Empire, for which purposes an alliance was made between Joseph II's Holy Roman Empire and Catherine II's Russian Empire.
+In 1780, Catherine II called for an invasion of the Ottoman Empire and the creation of a new Greek Empire or restored Eastern Roman Empire, for which purposes an alliance was made between Joseph II's Holy Roman Empire and Catherine II's Russian Empire, with her grandson Konstantin Pavlovich as a new emperor in his own right.
 The alliance between Joseph and Catherine was, at the time, heralded as a great success for both parties.
 Neither the Greek Plan or the Austro-Russian alliance would persist long.
 Nonetheless, both empires would be part of the anti-Napoleonic Coalitions as well as the Concert of Europe.
-The Holy Roman–Russian dispute ended with the dissolution of the Holy Roman Empire in 1806.
+Any possible Holy Roman–Russian dispute ended with the dissolution of the Holy Roman Empire in 1806.